SushiOnToast/FoodLink/README.md

 - **API Integration**: Establishing a seamless connection between React and Django while ensuring proper data handling.
 - **Mapbox Initialisation**: Addressing issues with the proper display of locations and user interactions on the map.
 - **Stylistic Features**: Adding cover images and other design elements to improve the aesthetic appeal and usability of the platform.
+- **Deployment**: deploymen of the project was certainly a challenge, but we managed to overcome it wih enough time and effort.

 ---